Quick Take

 Common Health Issues

-Jindos are generally healthy although they may be affected by hypothyroidism and discoid lupus
+Jindos are generally healthy, although they may be affected by hypothyroidism and discoid lupus.

 ©jamongcreator/Shutterstock.com

 A robust, ancient breed, Jindos are sturdy and healthy.
-However, two known issues may affect the Jindo: hypothyroidism, which manifests in aggression, and skin and coat issues, and discoid lupus, where the dog becomes allergic to its own tissues.
+However, two known issues may affect the Jindo: hypothyroidism, which manifests in aggression, skin and coat issues, and discoid lupus, where the dog becomes allergic to its own tissues.
 Discoid lupus results in scabbing, loss of pigmentation, bleeding, and scarring around the nose and other areas.

 The Korean Jindo is relatively rare and has not been evaluated on a large scale, so the breed’s true orthopedic and eye status has yet to be fully explored.
 Choose your dog from a reputable breeder and request complete vaccination and screening records to avoid major health issues.